 UDS online admission form

 After creating a portal, the applicant can access the uds online admission forms on the portal.
 The forms basically require the applicant to feed their personal details as well as their academic details.
 A passport is also required to be attached to the form and the form submitted.
 Once the online submission option is clicked and the form submitted, the details on it cannot be edited.
 Result slips and certificated should be printed, each in three copies and submitted to the Senior Assistant Registrar (Academic Affairs Section).
 These documents should be posted to the university.
 The university for development studies address as stated on the website is; Post Office Box TL 1350, Tamale, Ghana, Email address is: email@example.com.
 Website is: uds.edu.gh.
-The deadline for submission of applications for 2018-2019 academic year is on 31 May 2018.
+The deadline for submission of applications for 2020-2021 academic year is yet to be announced.

 Breakdown of courses offered in UDS - Faculties